FloodSENS: Smart Sensing of Floods Under Clouds

 An ever-growing variety of instruments are being deployed in orbit providing an extraordinary opportunity to guide response activities on ground.
 For flood mapping, two instruments can be used, namely Synthetic Aperture Radar (SAR) and optical sensors.
 SAR, introduced in 2014 with the launch of Sentinel-1A, has the major advantage of detecting floods through cloud coverage but is hard to interpret without extensive expert knowledge and historical archives are limited.
 Optical Imagery is available for free for a much longer time with the introduction of Landsat in 1975 and an abundant quantity of historical data is available enabling the study of many past events.
 During floods persistent cloud cover is frequent thus, hiding vital information in optical imagery.
 Additionally, floods manifest differently depending on the terrain and soil type making some unprocessed optical images tricky to interpret.

-Machine Learning Methods essentially learn correlations between their input and the expected output through provided example.
+Supervised Machine Learning Methods essentially learn correlations between their input and the expected output through provided example.
 For FloodSENS, the most important input is the optical satellite image.
 By providing examples of known floods from the past the algorithm is expected to learn about the typical colour and shape of a flooded area.
 To succeed, the flooded areas need to be visible because the colour will be the key information the algorithm has to work with.
 As soon as clouds are present this simplistic approach will break down.
 Luckily a global digital elevation model (DEM) is freely available, describing the height above sea level of the terrain.
 The location of floods is driven by the terrain’s elevation and slope and water will always flow downhill and accumulate in depressions or rivers that might overflow.
 With a DEM the Machine Learning algorithm can start spotting correlations between low laying areas, the slope and the flood extent.
 Additional data, such as soil type and land use, can be introduced to train the Machine Learning algorithm even further.
 We adopt an approach to start with minimal information and slowly build up the complexity of the Machine Learning algorithm to meet important accuracy requirements.

 FloodSENS is especially important for disaster response agencies at regional, national, and international level, who are keen to leverage the proliferation of open satellite data for flood mapping during emergencies.
 Additionally, in the insurance and re-insurance markets, stakeholders are interested in EO data to map the flood hazard of high-impact events and on a historical basis to understand risk exposure and the changing nature of it.

 This interdisciplinary project is carried out by RSS-Hydro in partnership with ESA’s InCubed program.
-Other partners?
-Should I mention the names of people working on this?

 Innovative project supported by the ESA’s InCubed program.